AElfProject/aelf-boilerplate/web/aelfAccountTemplateRN/appDev.md

 # Application develop

-You can find the code in `app/container/Home/homePage/index.js`
+You can find the examples in `app/container/Home/homePage/index.js`

+- how to connect redux.
+  find `const HomePage = connect(BackHandlerHoc(MyHomePage));`
+- how to get account.
+- how init & call contract.

 ## How to get account